DavidPlnmr/football-prediction/README.md

 ## API

 The API that I use to get all the data is https://apifootball.com.
+Make sure to have an API_KEY on this API before starting the project.

 ## Getting Started

 This app uses the third version of Python (so `python3`).

 ### `pip3`